 Firebase has a faster learning curve than AWS, making it particularly well suited for rapid prototyping, or for lean startups looking to churn out features quickly.

 Firebase has its limitations as well, despite its advanced technology.
 For example, users have to build their indexes manually, making it a bit more difficult to query larger datasets.
 Their database doesn’t offer rational data either, which means that event logs may need to be built manually as well.

 If users are working with embedded platforms, they may also run into issues with Firebase’s APIs.
 Additionally, Data Validation rules don’t support complex objects directly, which means that users will have to validate their separate child nodes individually.

-Another concern is what is referred to as vendor lock-in.
-Users may experience this when attempting to transfer all of their data to a different platform.
+Another concern is what is referred to as vendor lock-in, which is when users encounter difficulty attempting to transfer all of their data to a different platform.

 Which is Right for You?